Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

 Tommy Pham At The Plate

-- Pham enters this game on a seven-game hitting streak.
-During his last games, he's hitting .350 with one homer.
+- Pham enters this game on a eight-game hitting streak.
+In his last outings, he's hitting .350 with one homer.

-- Pham has picked up a hit in 53.5% of his 86 games this year, with at least two hits in 22.1% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.